Caldraeus/COMP3125-final/README.md

 # Data Science Individual Projcet

 ## Introduction
 For my individual project, I found a dataset that has to do with one of my favorite hobbies - Dungeons & Dragons!
 This dataset had information about characters such as their inventories, feats, levels, and more.
+I wanted to know what people liked - what classes were popular?
+What items were popular?
+Which race was best for what class?
+What feats were used the most?
+How much gold do people have?
+These were all questions I had going into this project.

 ## Selection of Data
 For my data, I found a very in-depth dataset on Kaggle using information from the popular D&D character creation website, D&D Beyond.
 The data set had many columns: